-- Shoes: All shoes must have a strap or a full back to them; half-back shoes, slippers, and flip-flops are not allowed - As a general rule, inappropriate clothing, such as torn, excessively large, baggy or tight-fitting clothing, or clothing bearing inappropriate words or symbols may not be worn by any student
+- Shoes: All shoes must have a strap or a full back; half-back shoes, slippers, and flip-flops are not allowed - No Crocs to be worn at school. - As a general rule, students may not wear inappropriate clothing, such as torn, excessively large, baggy, or tight-fitting clothing, or clothing bearing inappropriate words or symbols.